 And what’s your biggest source of optimism or inner strength?

 Watching people grow and learn, particularly people that are close to me.
 Seeing my friends and family achieve great things and enjoying life.
-As cheesy as it sounds, I also love the sky and the colours of the sky, the gradient of sunset skies can be beautiful and it does make me think a lot about life and our significance on this earth.

 What’s your greatest musical achievement to date?